 Since we’re using a mini-ITX case we can use the same AMD motherboard that we have for the other three small form factor builds.
 The Fractal case, however, will also take the larger micro-ATX motherboards.
 But seeing as there are precious few mATX X470 boards around we’re upgrading to an Asus Strix X470-I board becuase it means we can make the step up to an X299 board and a 20-thread Core i9 7900X processor.
 With Intel rumoured to be dropping 10-core Comet Lake later this year, you might want to hold off until then.
-You could always opt for the i9 9900K or one of the upcoming core-heavy AMD Ryzen 3000 chips, too.
+You could always opt for one of the upcoming core-heavy AMD Ryzen 3000 chips, too.

 That means there’s practically no compromise with this sort of small form factor build, and because you’re not having to pay a premium for specialist mini components you could save a bit of cash too.

 The Mini C has plenty of space for sizeable cards, too.
 Just don’t go too overboard with a triple fan design and always check the card length against the case specs.
 With the Fractal, and only fans up front, any GPU under 315mm should fit snug.

 And with that sort of componentry inside you’re looking at an absolute heroic gaming PC with the processing power to act as a serous streaming and computational box too.

 And that’s how easy it is to create a mini PC for gaming, whether you’re building on a budget or looking to create a monster rig with a miniscule footprint.
 The only thing standing in the way is your imagination.
 Well, that and your bank balance.

 Thanks to Overclockers UK for their help in sourcing the mini PC chassis.